remriel/riftborne/README.md

 # Riftborne

-A playable desktop-browser alpha of an original single-player elemental arena game.
+A playable desktop-browser alpha of an original single-player elemental arena game based on Spellbreak.

 ## Play